TRS Relationship Coaching Professional Code of Ethics

 - If coaching begins and I learn that my client has any of the above, I will educate them about my training, my limitations and will refer them to a higher level of care immediately.

-- I will not become sexually involved with any of my clients.
+- I will not become sexually involved with any of client.

 - I will not discriminate against clients based on race, religion, or sexual orientation.